 If a person applies for pre-settled status during the transitionary period, they may remain in the UK and apply for settled status after a period of continuous residence of 5 years.

 However, if applications are free, it begs the question, how will the Home Office finance the large numbers of caseworkers needed to process the millions of applications in a timely and costly manner?
+Already there is concern that applicants can only use Home Office’s App on Android to prove their identity.
+Apple users will have to be patient or ‘borrow a friend’s phone’ according to the Home Office.

 How will this affect you?

 What individuals should avoid doing is panicking!
 Easier said than done!
-But leaving the UK for more than six months to assess matters from afar, and then returning after Brexit, could have serious implications for EU nationals and their families.
+But leaving the UK for more than six months to assess matters from afar, and then returning after Brexit, could have serious implications for EEA nationals and their families.

 Similarly, leaving the UK and applying for entry clearance under a work visa or other category under the UK immigration rules may prove harmful to European nationals who have already invested a great deal to the UK, as it could re-set the individual’s continuous residence clock and status.

 Brexit has led to uncertainty.
 Uncertainty about what Brexit is and what it means for the UK.
 There are also question marks as to whether there will be an agreed Brexit deal or not.
 Nevertheless, amongst the haze, some clarity has been provided.
-EU nationals and their family members will have a continued right of residence under the EU Settlement Scheme.
+EEA nationals and their family members will have a continued right of residence under the EU Settlement Scheme.
 What individuals must avoid, is doing anything that may negatively impact their long term hopes.

 Written by Carla Thomas – Managing Director at Thomas Chase immigration.